A buzzword, a hashtag, or something much, much more? Rod Meade Sperry explores the real meaning of mindfulness.

 Without mindfulness, the Buddha’s famed eightfold path to liberation and happiness would be only sevenfold — and therefore incomplete and, presumably, non-functioning.
 Mindfulness may be a quality that’s innate in us all, but teaching it so that it applies to the whole of life has always been a Buddhist specialty.

-Here, we’re sharing some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
+Below are some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
 Read them and quiz yourself again: What is mindfulness to me?
 And what could it be?

 Thanks for reading, and for your practice, whatever shape it takes!